HackerN64/F3DEX3/docs/Documentation/Porting your Romhack.md

   dynamically) (search for `Vp` case-sensitive, `SPViewport`, and `G_MAXZ`), change the maximum Z value from `G_MAXZ` to `G_NEW_MAXZ` and negate the Y scale.
 For more information, see the comment next to `G_MAXZ` in the GBI.
-  Note that your romhack codebase may have the constant hardcoded, usually as `511` which is supposed to be `(G_MAXZ/2)`, instead of actually writing `G_MAXZ`; you need to change these too, there are several of these in SM64.
+  Note that your romhack codebase may have the constant hardcoded (usually as `511` which is supposed to be `(G_MAXZ/2)`), instead of actually writing an expression containing `G_MAXZ`; you need to change these too, there are several of these in SM64.
+Fortunately, it is easy to notice if you have failed to update a Y scale, as anything drawn using that viewport will be upside down.
 - Remove uses of internal GBI features which have been removed in F3DEX3 (see
   @ref compatibility for full list).
 In OoT, the only changes needed are:
     - In `src/code/ucode_disas.c`, remove the switch statement cases for